jas-st/softproj/DevDoc.md

 # Developer Level Documentation

 ## Bash
+Bash script that acts like a wrapper around the different functions of this workflow.

 ### `analysis_simulation.sh`
-Bash script that acts like a wrapper around the different functions of this workflow.
+Bash script for performing a simulation study.

 ##### Usage
 ```